-Another option to make it easier to start the business would be financing vending equipment.
+Financing vending equipment is another option to make it easier to start the business.
 Depending on where you buy the equipment, companies can offer flexible terms.

 You can purchase used vending machines at a discount, but ensure they’re in good working order before buying them.
 Look online and check your local newspaper listings for available used machines.
 A vending machine dealer is another option and may give you a more money-back guarantee if the unit does not work.

-When you buy the machine, determine the parts and labor warranty, if applicable.
+If you buy the machine, determine the parts and labor warranty.
 Used equipment might only have a warranty for a few months.
 It’s a great idea to learn about your machine so you can learn to make simple repairs yourself, which is a money and time-saver.

 4. Choosing Your Products